Steps for Mutual Divorce — Complete 10-Step Legal Process (2026)

 Mutual divorce procedures vary slightly under different personal laws.
 Our legal team applies the correct legal provision based on the parties' religion and marriage registration.

-Begin with the secure ₹499 form submission — A confirmation email will be sent to both spouses to verify consent and Begin the process.
+Begin with the secure ₹999 form submission.
+A confirmation email will be sent to both spouses to verify consent and begin the process.
+Everything from documentation to petition drafting is handled online.